 funds invest.
 The attractiveness of this product is constantly growing (growth of gross written premiums based on unit-link products of 28.9% in 2022).
 In this context, the insurees need to be appropriately informed on the features and possible risks of these non-traditional insurance products, and all the costs related thereto.
 Thus, the Insurance Supervision Agency took specific measures for greater transparency when investing in such products.
-Thus, from the beginning of October 2022, a new regulation on life insurance in relation to stakes in investment funds when the insuree takes the investment risk, will come into effect.
+Thus, from the beginning of October 2022, a new regulation on life insurance in relation to stakes in investment funds when the insure takes the investment risk, will come into effect.
 112

-Chart 76 Structure of banks' investments in equity instruments, in subsidiaries and associates, by the type of domestic legal entity
+Structure of banks' investments in equity instruments, in subsidiaries and associates, by the type of domestic legal entity

 Ownership relations between individual financial institutions are yet another potential channel of interdependence and possible spillover of risks from one segment of the financial system to another.
 The equity investments of the banks in domestic financial and non-financial legal entities equal modest Denar 2.012 million, or 0.3% of the total assets of the banking system (by individual bank, this share does not exceed 1.2%).
-Analyzing the other financial institutions, banks are predominant or significant owner in one insurance company in the country, one open-end investment funds management company, one pension funds management company and three leasing companies (two of these companies will establish other significant relations, through the credit or deposit channel, besides the already established capital relations)114.
-A new voluntary pension funds management company was established in 2022115 and is entirely owned by open-end investment funds management company, which increases the
+Analyzing the other financial institutions, banks are predominant or significant owner in one insurance company in the country, one open-end investment funds management company, one pension funds management company and three leasing companies (two of these companies113 were founded during 2022 and it is still hard to assess whether banks and leasing companies will establish other significant relations, through the credit or deposit channel, besides the already established capital relations)114.
+A new voluntary pension funds management company, which increases the